Shocked tennis star Osaka posts: Where is Peng Shuai?

 Her accusation was the first against a prominent government official since the #MeToo movement took hold in China in 2018 before being largely tamped down by authorities the same year.

-When asked during a daily briefing earlier this week about Peng’s allegation, Chinese Foreign Ministry spokesperson Zhao Lijian said: “I have not heard of the matter, and it is not a diplomatic question.”
+When asked during a daily briefing on Monday about Peng’s allegation, Chinese Foreign Ministry spokesperson Zhao Lijian said: “I have not heard of the matter, and it is not a diplomatic question.”

+In response to another question at Wednesday’s daily briefing, Zhao said he had no knowledge of Peng’s situation.

+“Do you think the spokesperson of the Chinese Foreign Ministry is omnipotent?”
+Zhao asked a reporter.
+“I suggest you ask the relevant authorities about the relevant question.”

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports